 Google has indefinitely suspended the launch of the Nexus Q to consumers so they can make it "do even more than it does today."
 Which translates to, roughly, "sorry, everyone is telling us this thing is basically useless as is, so please give us time to fix it."
 Those who pre-ordered will be getting free Q's, though, so that's pretty awesome.
 Here's the email Google sent out to pre-order customers:

 Well, so much for the idea of a patriotic-themed launch party for this device.
 Still, if you're on AT&T and you're excited about getting your hands on the exclusive red version of Samsung's latest and greatest flagship phone, your wait is about to be at an end.
 In a few short days, starting on July 15th, AT&T will be offering the device en rouge via pre-order on its site.

 The device will land in stores next to the blue and white versions on July 29th.
-A note to retailers: your opportunity has passed.
-If you put a stars and stripes border or decorations on your display now, it will just look tacky.

 It was less than two months ago that the Galaxy S III was first announced to the world at Samsung's super classy special event.
 Now, the device is available inside the US borders.
 Though, there are a few catches.
 For starters, the device is only available on T-Mobile so far, according to a press release from Samsung.
 You can order it online, or from "select retail stores."
 This is in line with T-Mobile's previous statements where the company announced it would be splitting the launch in twain.